neuronumcybernetics/neuronum/features/transmitters/README.md

 ---

 ### **About Neuronum Transmitters (TX)**
-Neuronum Transmitters (TX) is a serverless http alternative to send data from a client (Neuronum Cell) to a Neuronum Node, requesting a specific resource or action.
+Neuronum Transmitters (TX) is a serverless HTTP alternative to send data from a client (Neuronum Cell) to a Neuronum Node, requesting a specific resource or action.

 ### **Comparison: HTTP vs. Neuronum Transmitters (TX)**